 Compliance education and training is provided for Regional One Health employees and customers with a focus on the major health care laws and regulations that define the boundaries of our business conduct.
-The training is developed to promote awareness of the Code of Ethics & Business Conduct and to recognize and report potential areas of non-compliance and fraud, waste and abuse.
+The training is developed to promote awareness of the Code and to recognize and report potential areas of non-compliance and fraud, waste and abuse.
 It's up to each employee and customer to ensure that his or her training is current and complete.